Rules

 Dice Notation

-For example, 3d8 means to roll 3 dice with 8 sides and total the results.
+For example, 3d8 means rolling 3 eight-sided dice and summing the results.

-At times, we also perform additional operations.
-For instance, 2d6•10 means to roll two six-sided dice, add them together, and multiply the result by 10.
-1d20+3 means to roll a 20-sided dice and add 3.
+Sometimes, additional operations occur.
+For example, 2d6•10 means rolling two six-sided dice, adding the results, and multiplying the total by 10.
+1d20+3 means rolling a 20-sided die and adding 3.

 small